E-Levy: Government urged to improve communication strategy

 He said the Government must work to block revenue leakages and relook the country’s tax exemption framework to help raise the needed revenue.

-Dr. Asah-Asante said it was important for the Government to know that it did not have an absolute majority in Parliament, thus the need to build consensus in the House and accept dissenting views.
+Dr Asah-Asante said it was important the Government to know that it did not have absolute majority in Parliament, thus the need to build consensus in the House and accept dissenting views.

 He expressed delight about the Town Hall meetings initiated by the Government on the levy and said the engagements would help educate and explain the essence of the levy to the people.